HD-Project/kafka-stream-python/README.md

 #Step 1: Install Kafka

 First, you need to download and install Apache Kafka on your Windows machine.
-You can download it from the official Apache Kafka website.
+You can also install confluence on docker.
+Download it from the official Apache Kafka website.

 #Step 2: Start Zookeeper and Kafka servers